oli-kester/linius-proxy-server/README.md

 # Linius Proxy Server
 A proxy server that forwards select requests to the Linius Technologies API, and returns the response.

-## Usage
+## Installation

 1. Download the repo
 2. Create a `api-keys.properties` file in the directory `src/main/resources`.
-This file should contain the following -
+This file should contain the following properties -

 ```
 linius.x-api-key = your Linius API key